What is Endocrinology?

 • require a number of blood tests taken at regular intervals.
 To make this easier, a cannula will be put in place first, and subsequent samples taken from there.

-• require an injection or to drink a particular liquid to help facilitate the test.
+• require an injection or a tablet or to drink a particular liquid to help facilitate the test.